-Ford revealed today the 2012 C-MAX, the all-new affordable alternative for the North American families who crave industry-first technology and best-in-class fuel economy.
+Ford revealed today the 2012 Ford C-MAX, the all-new affordable alternative for the North American families who crave industry-first technology and best-in-class fuel economy.
 The new car, which will be introduced in January at the 2011 Detroit Auto Show, will also introduce the first application of the all-new 1.6-liter EcoBoost I-4 engine in its North American C-class vehicles.

-Among these technologies we find the hands-free rear liftgate (ideal when you carry several packages as it is activated by passing a leg motion under the rear bumper when the driver’s key fob is in his or her pocket), Active park assist which calculates the trajectory and steers to properly position the vehicle (the driver needs to operate only the accelerator and brake pedals.
+Among these technologies we find the hands-free rear liftgate, which ideal when you carry several packages as it is activated by passing a leg motion under the rear bumper when the driver’s key fob is in his or her pocket.
+The 2012 Ford C-MAX also features the so-called active park assist which calculates the trajectory and steers to properly position the vehicle, with the driver only needing to operate only the accelerator and brake pedals.

 Furthermore, the new 2012 Ford C-MAX comes with speed limiter that prevents a driver from surpassing a pre-determined speed.
 Other features in the new C-MAX includes panoramic roof and HD radio, rear view camera, Intelligent Access with push-button start and heated sideview mirrors with integrated puddle lamps.

 Moreover, the 2012 Ford C-MAX is offered with a number of popular Ford technologies such as Easy Fuel, which is essentially a capless fuel filler that provides a tight seal eliminates loose-fitting or lost caps.
 It is also offered with a specially tund Sony Audio system, dual-zone electronic automatic temperature control, Sirius satellite radio, front and rear parking aid sensors and navigation system.